scottx611x/CSCI-S-40/Lecture/Lectures.md

 ## Spam and Email Filtering:
 - Spam is the single greatest challenge to email providers and users
 - Without constant anti-spam efforts Email would be useless
-- At one point 98% of email was spam, and the infrastrucure to support anti-spam efforts cost more than the infra. to support the email itself
+- At one point 98% of email was spam, and the infrastructure to support anti-spam efforts cost more than the infra. to support the email itself
 - Spam has decreased significantly in recent years
 - 60% of email is currently spam
 - Tragedy of the commons